asharara88/AHMEDBW/README.md

 VITE_STRIPE_PUBLISHABLE_KEY=your-stripe-publishable-key
 ```

+4. For production builds, copy `.env.production.example` to `.env.production` and add your production values.
+This file is ignored by Git.

-4. Start the development server:
+5. Start the development server:

 ```bash
 npm run dev